Modern technology in the battle against plastic

 When you know that 1 cigarette end contaminates 8 liters of water, it makes you think about what you are swimming in.
 The fact that a cigarette filter takes 10 years to decompose, and leaks tar, lead, and nicotine in the meantime, makes one realize this should not be thrown out into the environment.

 As beaches are public places, there should be no smoking on them.
 The same rules should apply here, as in other public places, where smoking is strictly forbidden.
 People need to get used to the idea, but I am sure this new regulation will soon become the norm here.
-The cleaning of the beaches is paid by the local tax money, which then could be used for something else.
+The local tax money pays for the cleaning of the beaches.
+That money could be used for something else.

 Smoke-free beaches in Spain